fossasia/wp-tweet-feed-plugin/readme.txt

 3. This is what the widget looks like in the default theme with no added styles.
 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

+== Upgrade Notice ==

+= 2.2.1 =
+Better SEO by adding the ability to remove the "from" links - Thanks <a href="http://yoast.com/">Joost de Valk</a>

 == Changelog ==

+= 2.2.1 =
+* Add missing space between "from" and "in reply to"
+* Add the ability to remove the "from" links from displaying - Thanks to <a href="http://yoast.com/">Joost de Valk</a> for the request and the patch!

 = 2.2.0 =
 * Now uses the Xavisys WordPress Plugin Framework - http://xavisys.com/xavisys-wordpress-plugin-framework/